jirimilos/802.11ad-phy-sim/README.md

 # 802.11ad-phy-sim
 This repository contains the MATLAB model of the IEEE802.11ad physical layer model in baseband.
 It only supports the Single Carrier Physical layer HY (SC PHY).
-The model is created in MATLAB 2017b with using the Control System Toolbox, Signal Processing Toolbox, DSP System Toolbox and Communications System Toolbox.
-Mentioned MATLAB toolboxes are necessary to run this model.
+The model is created in MATLAB 2017b using the Control System Toolbox, Signal Processing Toolbox, DSP System Toolbox and Communications System Toolbox.
+Mentioned MATLAB toolboxes are necessary to run this simulator.

 All m- or mex- files are made entirely by authors, excepting the Soft-sphere decoder implementation which was originally developed at Vienna Univeristy of Technology within the LTE Link Level Simulator, see paper: